Praelector

 A praelector is a traditional role at the University of Cambridge and the University of Oxford.
 The role differs somewhat between the two ancient universities.

 University of Cambridge

 At Cambridge, a praelector is the fellow of a college who formally presents students during their matriculation and the graduation ceremony at Cambridge, especially during the Congregation of the Regent House when degrees are conferred.
-The praelector is also vicariously responsible for a student's actions and can be punished for those actions.

 University of Oxford

 At Oxford, a praelector may be a fellow of the college, but may also be a college tutor who is responsible for running an honours school in the absence of a fellow.
 A praelector may also hold a college fellowship.